Series: Sword and Silk Trilogy, Book #3

 Edo, Japan, mid-eighteenth century, during the Tokugawa Shogunate

-AOKI HAD known two days he could call the saddest of his life.
+Aoki had known two days he could call the saddest of his life.

 The first was the day his poverty-stricken parents had been forced to contract him to the traveling theater troupe that took him away when he had barely reached his tenth year.